This article aims to alert everyone to the big gold IRA lies you may encounter if you hope to invest in gold and silver for your retirement.

 All of this emphasizes an important fact: when it comes to buying gold and silver, the reputation of the company you work with is critical.

-You need a dealer to be with you for the long run, not one that is slightly cheaper by a fraction at the start.
+You need the best gold IRA dealers to be with you for the long run, not one that is slightly cheaper by a fraction at the start.

 Remember, this is your retirement savings.
 And you will need assistance along the way with contributions, distributions, transfers, and buybacks.